Volunteering at the Shelter

 Attend an Orientation Session

-We offer Volunteer Orientation sessions on alternating Thursday evenings and Saturday mornings.
+We offer Volunteer Orientation sessions on an alternating schedule, always with one weekday and one weekend option.
 Please view dates and register on the Volunteer Orientation page.

-The Animal Control Shelter is open to the public from 10:00 AM to 4:00 PM every day except Wednesdays.
-Typically, volunteer hours are between 10:00 AM and 4:00 PM Thursday through Tuesday, with the most help needed on weekdays.
-Availability varies slightly depending on the volunteer position, and we are able to accommodate most schedules.
+The Animal Services Shelter is open to the public from 11:00 AM to 5:00 PM every day except Wednesday, and Government Holidays.
+Typically, volunteer hours are every day between 8:00 AM and 5:00 PM with the most help needed on weekdays.
+Availability varies slightly depending on the volunteer position, and we are able to accommodate most schedules

 Animals live in the moment, and each visit from a volunteer is meaningful!
 Any level of commitment is welcome and appreciated.
 Certain positions may require specific time commitments – please refer to the Current Volunteer Positions page for more information.